naylor-b/testflo/README.md

 `testflo -h`

+NOTE: Because testflo runs tests concurrently by default, your tests must be written with concurrency in mind or they may fail.
+For example, if multiple tests write output to a file with the same name, you have to make sure that those tests are executed in different directories to prevent that file from being corrupted.
+If your tests are not written to run concurrently, you can always just run them with `testflo -n 1` and run them in serial instead.

 The following is an example of what an MPI unit test looks like.
 To tell testflo that a TestCase is an MPI TestCase, you just add a class attribute called N_PROCS to it and set it to the number of MPI processes to use for the test.
 That's all there is to it.
 Of course, depending on what sort of MPI code you're testing, it's up to you to potentially test for different things on different ranks.

 ```python